Our Team

 Lab alumni

-Anthony Chen (2022-2023), now graduate student at Taiwan International Graduate Program (TIGP)
+Anthony Chen (2022-2023, undergraduate researcher), now graduate student at Taiwan International Graduate Program (TIGP)

-Xinyu Xiang (2018), now graduate student at Stanford University
+Xinyu Xiang (2018, undergraduate researcher), now graduate student at Stanford University